 They chewed up the wiring to my hybrid battery computer and the battery itself died.
 On a pure internal combustion engine car the rewiring would be an expensive problem but on an older Prius it caused an issue that costs more to repair then the car is worth.
 If only I had a good solution to prevent unauthorized squirrels accessing my engine wiring =/

-By Bradley Andrews, Manager Product
+By Bradley Andrews, Product Director

 For Highwinds customers or others interested in more of the “how to” of using Content Protection, click here.